-

 - Mating season between January and February.

-- Nesting appears to occur in July and August in natural environment, but in human care, tortoises produce clutches year-round.
+- Nesting appears to occur in July and August in their natural environment, but in human care, pancake tortoises produce clutches year-round.

-- Female digs hole in soil and typically lays one egg, but a female can lay several eggs over the course of one season.
+- Females dig a hole in loose, sandy soil and typically lay one egg. but females can also lay several eggs over the course of one season.

-- Incubation period of 4-6 months in human care.
+- Incubation period of four to six months in human care.

 Conservation Status